Episcopal Diocese of South Carolina: Schism and lawsuits

 With tensions growing between the diocese and the larger Episcopal Church, the diocese's standing committee had passed two corporate resolutions on October 2, 2012, designed to conditionally disaffiliate the diocese from the Episcopal Church and call for a special diocesan convention.
 These resolutions were to take effect if the larger church took disciplinary action against Bishop Lawrence or other diocesan leadership.
 On October 15, when Bishop Lawrence was notified of the Disciplinary Board's finding, diocesan leadership stated that the two resolutions were triggered.
 The special convention was held in Charleston at St. Philip's Church on November 17, 2012.
 The convention affirmed the disassociation of the Episcopal Diocese of South Carolina from the Episcopal Church, and amended the diocesan constitution and canons to remove all references to the Episcopal Church.

 The Episcopal Church, however, disputed these actions, stating that under canon law an Episcopal diocese cannot withdraw itself from the larger Episcopal Church.
 In a "Pastoral Letter" to the diocese, Presiding Bishop Schori wrote that "While some leaders have expressed a desire to leave The Episcopal Church, the Diocese has not left.
 It cannot, by its own action.
 The alteration, dissolution, or departure of a diocese of The Episcopal Church requires the consent of General Convention, which has not been consulted."
 She further wrote that the South Carolina diocese "continues to be a constituent part of The Episcopal Church, even if a number of its leaders have departed.
 If it becomes fully evident that those former leaders have, indeed, fully severed their ties with The Episcopal Church, new leaders will be elected and installed by action of a Diocesan Convention recognized by the wider Episcopal Church, in accordance with our Constitution and Canons."

 Lawsuits were filed over church property, names, and symbols; some of the legal disputes remain unresolved.
 Following the split, the Episcopal Church organized new leadership for its diocese of the remaining parishes, priests, and church members.
 That diocese adopted the name "Episcopal Church in South Carolina," since a temporary court order allowed the departing group to continue using the name "Episcopal Diocese of South Carolina."
-On January 26, 2013, a special convention of the Episcopal Church in South Carolina elected The Right Reverend Charles G. vonRosenberg, retired Bishop of East Tennessee, as the new bishop provisional of the diocese.
+On January 26, 2013, a special convention of the Episcopal Church in South Carolina elected Charles G. vonRosenberg, retired Bishop of East Tennessee, as the new bishop provisional of the diocese.